vermont42/ProgrammaticLayout/README.md

 breedBrowseView.setupTable(dataSource: self, delegate: self)
 ```

 15\.
 Feel free to build, but _don't_ run.
 If you do, a fatal error will occur in `BreedCell.swift` because there are outlets between `BreedCell` and the unused storyboard.
-Fatal error aside, there are no auto layout constraints on this view.
+Fatal error aside, there are no Auto Layout constraints on this view.
 Replace the definition of `BreedCell` with the following:

 ```
 class BreedCell: UITableViewCell {